KQM-git/TCL/docs/evidence/characters/electro/cyno.md

 **Last Tested:** <Version date="2022-10-21" />
 [Discussion](https://tickets.deeznuts.moe/transcripts/cyno-basic-mechanics)

+**Finding:**
-**Findings:** Cyno's converted N5 can be manually steered mid-animation using direction keys, even when locked on to a target.
+Cyno's converted N5 can be manually steered mid-animation using direction keys, even when locked on to a target.

 **Evidence:**
 [Imgur](https://imgur.com/a/4ZWFZFP)